Resources on Managing Municipal Solid Waste

 - Household Hazardous Waste (HHW) – This website explains what HHW is, what you can do with it, and who can accept it.
 There are also links to the HHW Program Assistance page and Program Contacts.

 Understanding Environmental Crime

 Understanding how to deal with environmental crime through enforcement is another important step in the battle to prevent illegal dumping and manage MSW.
-Following are some resources.

-This Houston-Galveston Area Council's Criminal Enforcement Manual is a tool to help local communities with environmental enforcement and prosecution.
+- How to Establish an Environmental Enforcement Program – This Houston-Galveston Area Council's Criminal Enforcement Manual is a tool to help local communities with environmental enforcement and prosecution.
 This is a large document; you can order a printed copy, rather than download it, by calling the HGAC at 713-627-3200.

-The TCEQ's Special Investigations unit offers technical support and criminal investigative expertise in multi-agency investigations.
+- TCEQ Special Investigations – The TCEQ's Special Investigations unit offers technical support and criminal investigative expertise in multi-agency investigations.
 The agency provides resources and training to local, state, and federal law enforcement officers on criminal environmental violations.
 We work to increase recognition of environmental crime as a threat to public safety and to encourage and support enforcement of environmental statutes at the local level.

 Listed below are state laws that can be used to combat environmental crimes.
 Each law is a link to the latest, up-to-date version that is posted on the Texas Legislature Online website.

 - Health and Safety Code Chapter 343 - Abatement of Public Nuisances

 - Health and Safety Code Chapter 361 - Solid Waste Disposal Act